ilo5u/CX-CPU/backend/README.md

 FeatureBitset
 SubtargetFeatures::ApplyFeatureFlag(FeatureBitset Bits, StringRef Feature,
                                     ArrayRef<SubtargetFeatureKV> FeatureTable) {
-#if 1 // Do not show unrecognized message about CX-CPU.
+#if 1 // Do not show unrecognized message about Chinx.
     if (!CXCPUDisableUnrecognizedMessage)
 #endif
     errs() << "'" << Feature